Number of Puffs

 The value on the Javelina cartridge is good if you have the right battery to pair it with.
 It was $40 plus tax in a licensed Colorado shop.
 There are other options in CO with the same price that already have better hardware, but if I have the right battery Javelina is something I would pick up again.

-Weighing awesome oil, great taste, and not the best hardware, I would put the value at just above average.
+Weighing awesome oil, great taste, and when paired with their battery it hits awesome, I would put the value at excellent.
 If you already have the right battery and you have seen this review and you already know how to get the right battery for it, the value will go up to above average since the oil is really good and it is a strong cartridge.
 Hitting this cart on the wrong battery would give a worse value.

 Concluding our Javelina cartridge review…

 Overall, the Javelina cartridge is great or not so great depending on the battery you have to pair with it.
 If you are reading this review before buying it, make sure that you have a battery that can adjust to 4.2 volts, and that’s how you’ll get the best hit out of it.
-If you have a standard CCELL Palm, Silo or pull draw battery, it’s possible that it may not even fit the cartridge at all or not perform well.
+Or get the official Javelina battery and you are certain to get awesome hits.

 To know more about Javelina Extracts products, you can visit their website here.